Gautham reflects on the success of ‘Gargi’

 The film has solid drama but it also keeps us on the edge of the seats...

 We didn’t stick to the grammatical beat points of the thriller like an intentional mislead and then take the plot in a different route.
 But if people call it a thriller, I would like Gargi to be known as an emotional thriller.
 In ‘Drishyam’, the father was trying to safeguard his family.
-That’s what my Gargi was trying to do.
+That’s what my Gargi was trying to do as well.

 You begin the film thanking Shankar Nag and Balu Mahendra...